Against geometry: Nonstandard general relativity: Abstract

 \section{Abstract}

 We show that the Schwarzschild solution can be embedded in a class of nonstandard solutions of the vacuum Einstein's equations with arbitrary rotation curves.
-As a consequence solutions which are equivalent under diffeomorphisms can be inequivalent physically.
+These nonstandard solutions have to be taken as physical, if dark matter as needed in the standard theory cannot be found.
+As a consequence general relativity is considered as a classical field theory in Minkowski space and not as a geometric theory in the sense of Einstein.
 Assuming an asymptotically flat rotation curve and introducing a material disk into this model we find a matter density in accordance with the Tully-Fisher relation.
-The theory can be considered as the relativistic basis of MOND.

 1cm {\bf PACS numbers: 04.20 Cv; 04.20 Jb}